Welcome to the Creativity Techniques section of the web site. Here you will find a number of techniques designed to improve your creative ability.

 The Brainstorming Technique

-A lateral thinking process used to gather a large quantity of ideas usually related to a specific problem or topic area.
+A lateral thinking process used to gather a large number of ideas usually related to a specific problem or topic area.

 It is a popular technique used by many as it can quickly produce many new ideas in a short period of time.
 For further information please see my article on brainstorming.